Journey into the heart of Colonial Mexico in Guanajuato and Michoacan for an intimate experience with Mexico’s history and lore.

 After breakfast, you will be picked up for a full day, privately guided tour of Isla Janitzio and the fascinating crafts villages that surround Lake Patzcuaro.
 This picturesque lake, is accented with the now famous Island of Janitzio, one of the most important and visited villages for Dia de los Muertos ritual celebration.
 The moderate walk to the top of the gently sloped island is great to stretch your legs and acclimatize further to the crisp mountain air.
 Climb the several hundred steps to the top of the 140 ft. statue of Jose Maria Morelos y Pavon and up onto his wrist to view the lovely panorama or simply relax in the small park at his feet enjoying the view.
 We return mid-day and will continue on to Santa Clara del Cobre for a delicious locally prepared lunch of Tarascan fare.
 During the Dia de los Muertos (Day of the Dead Nov.
 1st – 2nd), Isla Janitzio and the villages surrounding Lake Patzcuaro are swarmed with visitors clamoring to understand the mystical and somber rituals of the locals that go to sit vigil with their deceased family members in commentaries.
 However, during the rest of the year, the island and surrounding villages offer a window into pre-Columbian times and the friendly Purépecha indigenous people who are glad to share a smile or invite you into their work shops to browse the rich crafts traditions.
 We will have ample time to visit the silver shops for which Santa Clara is famous for before continuing on to the Purepecha ruins of Tzintzuntzan for a brief, but interesting visit.
 Late afternoon return to our hotel.
 Overnight Casa de la Real Aduana.(B, L)

 After breakfast today, you will have our last morning to enjoy the shops and plazas of Patzcuaro.
-You will be picked up at 11:00 a.m. and privately transferred to the economic center of Michoacan, the impressive colonial city of Morelia (:40 mins.).
+You will be picked up at 11:00 a.m. and privately transferred to the economic center of Michoacan, the impressive colonial city of Morelia (:40 mins.). at arrival you will check into your lovely hotel and enjoy a brief guided walking tour of the historic center.
 Named after one of the most important fathers of the independence movement and hero of countless epic battles, Jose Maria Morelos y Pavon, the exquisite colonial architecture and 16th century ambiance have made the historic center of Morelia a UNESCO world heritage site.
-Lunch is on your own at one of the many fine restaurants in the city center before returning to your lovely and well-situated hotel in the Historic City Center to check in.
-In the afternoon, you will have free time to see the important historic sites including: The Cathedral (which took over a century to build!), the Palacio Clavijero (site of the Jesuit school of St. Francis Xavier, and the Casa de Artesanias, where you’ll find a robust array of handicrafts from all over the state of Michoacan and beyond).
+Explore important historic sites including: The Cathedral (which took over a century to build!) and the Palacio Clavijero (site of the Jesuit school of St. Francis Xavier.
+Lunch is on your own at one of the many fine restaurants in the city before returning to your lovely and well-situated hotel in the Historic City Center.

 Overnight at Casa Grande Hotel Boutique